wharfkit/website/src/lib/docs/SessionKit/TransactPlugin.md

 ## Development

 The `TransactPlugin` interface and `AbstractTransactPlugin` abstract class are tools for developers to create plugins for the [SessionKit](/docs/sessionkit/session-kit-factory).
-These plugins register custom logic through the use of hooks which are performed at specific points during the [Transact](/docs/sessionkit/transact) call.
+These plugins register custom logic through the use of hooks, which are performed at specific points during the [Transact](/docs/sessionkit/transact) call.

-The [transact-plugin-template](https://github.com/wharfkit/transact-plugin-template) is available as a template on Github to help developers get started.
+The [transact-plugin-template](https://github.com/wharfkit/transact-plugin-template) is available on Github to help developers get started.

 ### Structure